Finnoy Travel - Travel Stories and Reviews

 Overnight in Kemi

-We arrived at our first overnight stop in Kemi late at 10 PM.
-The weather was rainy and foggy slowing down our arrival to Kemi.
-Also, at times, reindeer were walking from one side of the forest across the road which prompted drivers including us to slow down or stop times.
+We arrived at our first overnight stop in Kemi late at 10 pm.
+The weather was rainy and foggy, slowing down our arrival at Kemi.
+Also, at times, reindeer were walking from one side of the forest across the road, which prompted drivers, including us, to slow down or stop times.
 Kemi is a small coastal town in the middle of Finland.
 Finding our hotel was easy with the help of a navigator.

 Route E8